-Tom DiMaggio, known throughout the racing community by his nickname Sid, is a native of Waterford, CT, but ironically did not grow up going to the Speedbowl.
-Sid is the nephew of long-time flagman and Race Director Dick Brooksie, so as a kid he went to the races primarily at Thompson International Speedway, Riverside Park Speedway and Westboro Speedway where Brooks worked as an official.
-He later spent a couple summers at his hometown track in Waterford during mid-1980’s, then returned to his hometown race track as a weekly supporter in July of 1998 and has been active in the Speedbowl community ever since.
-His involvement in the sport grew when he began writing race recaps of Waterford Speedbowl events on www.jeff-pearl.com in 2003, and continued doing so until 2009 while building an audience for his outside-the-box view of short track racing.
-In 2005, after meeting with track owner/operator Terry Eames and NEAR Hall of Fame racing journalist Pete Zanardi, he spearheaded a detailed research of the Speedbowl’s statistical history.
+Tom DiMaggio, known throughout the racing community by his nickname Sid, is a native of Waterford, CT, and has been around the short tracks of southern New England his whole life.
+In 2005, he spearheaded a detailed research of the Speedbowl’s statistical history.
 All of his research is available online at www.speedbowlhistory.com.
 His efforts preserving racing history were recognized in 2007 as the recipient of the Fan of the Year Award, presented by NASCAR broadcaster Dick Berggren at that year’s Speedway Expo event in MA.
 He remains the track’s active historian.

-One of the crew members from those Finale projects was Jesse Gleason of Lisbon, CT who was an experienced videographer and a competitor at Thompson Speedway when he first teamed up with DiMaggio.
-Jesse began his racing career in the late 1990’s in the Speedbowl’s Strictly Stock division before moving on to Thompson International Speedway.
-Jesse still races there in the Limited Sportsman division and in 2012 was a National finalist for NASCAR’s Division III program.
+Jesse Gleason was an experienced videographer and a competitor at Thompson Speedway when he first teamed up with DiMaggio in 2008.
+Jesse began his racing career in the late 1990’s in the Speedbowl’s Strictly Stock division before moving on to Thompson Speedway.
+Jesse still races occasionally there in the Limited Sportsman division.
+In 2012, he was a National finalist for NASCAR’s Division III Whelen All-American Series.

 WATCH OUR VIDEO RETROSPECTIVE

-Celebrating our humble beginnings in 2008 through to our 200th online video in May 2013, watch this retrospective look behind the scenes of filming Sid’s View with Tom DiMaggio, Jesse Gleason, Brent Gleason, Phil Jacques, Tiesha DiMaggio, Eric Webster and Ryan Cochrane.
+Celebrating our humble beginnings in 2008 through to the 200th video on our YouTube channel in May 2013, this retrospective looks behind the scenes filming Sid’s View with Tom DiMaggio, Jesse Gleason, Brent Gleason, Phil Jacques, Tiesha DiMaggio, Eric Webster and Ryan Cochrane.